opendocsg/opendoc-supreme-court-judgements/2019_SGHC_132/report.md

 ##### (1)   The evidence and likelihood that there was such a peddler

 63     The appellant relied greatly on the argument that there had indeed been such a peddler selling medication at the open space in front of Blk 322, Hougang Ave 5, and that the evidence of the Prosecution’s witnesses left this possibility open.
 PW8 Mr Heng had only said that he “didn’t see \[a peddler\]” outside his shop, and the Prosecution could not have relied on his evidence to prove that no such peddler existed.
-PW8 Mr Heng’s evidence would only have been of value if he had been able to “view the said location and … to be always looking at the said location at regular intervals”.[\[note: 6\]](#Ftn_6) The appellant also criticised the value of PW9 Mdm Tan’s testimony as she said that she could not see the area in front of Blk 322 from inside her shop.[\[note: 7\]](#Ftn_7)
+PW8 Mr Heng’s evidence would only have been of value if he had been able to “view the said location and … to be always looking at the said location at regular intervals”.[^6] The appellant also criticised the value of PW9 Mdm Tan’s testimony as she said that she could not see the area in front of Blk 322 from inside her shop.[^7]

 64     The Prosecution argued that the evidence instead showed that it was unlikely that there was indeed such a peddler who had been selling medication at the alleged location.
-It characterised the eyewitnesses as contradicting, not supporting, the appellant on this point, as they had given clear evidence that they had not seen anyone hawking at the location identified by the appellant.[\[note: 8\]](#Ftn_8) Further, the inherent probabilities pointed against the peddler being present and selling illicit substances in that particular location without telling his customers that the medication sold contained illicit substances.
-A scrupulous _sinseh_ would not have sold capsules containing methamphetamine, ketamine and cocaine; an unscrupulous _sinseh_ who intended to scam his customers would also not have sold medication containing illicit substances, especially when the appellant had also produced pills allegedly purchased from the _sinseh_ which did not include any illicit substances.[\[note: 9\]](#Ftn_9)
+It characterised the eyewitnesses as contradicting, not supporting, the appellant on this point, as they had given clear evidence that they had not seen anyone hawking at the location identified by the appellant.[^8] Further, the inherent probabilities pointed against the peddler being present and selling illicit substances in that particular location without telling his customers that the medication sold contained illicit substances.
+A scrupulous _sinseh_ would not have sold capsules containing methamphetamine, ketamine and cocaine; an unscrupulous _sinseh_ who intended to scam his customers would also not have sold medication containing illicit substances, especially when the appellant had also produced pills allegedly purchased from the _sinseh_ which did not include any illicit substances.[^9]

 65     Considering the evidence, I accept that the appellant’s evidence that there was such a peddler was weak, and that it went against the testimony of the eyewitnesses, PW8 Mr Heng and PW9 Mdm Tan.
 I note that the appellant took issue with their evidence, but I did not accept his arguments on this score.